jasongin/nvs/README.md

 $ nvs which myalias/32
 ~/.nvs/node/6.7.0/x86/bin/node
 ```
+[An alias may also refer to a local directory](doc/ALIAS.md#aliasing-directories), enabling NVS to switch to a private build of Node.

 ## Automatic switching per directory
 In either Bash or PowerShell, NVS can automatically switch the node version in the current shell as you change directories.
 This function is disabled by default; to enable it run `nvs auto on`.
 Afterward, whenver you `cd` or `pushd` under a directory containing a `.node-version` file then NVS will automatically switch the node version accordingly, downloading a new version if necessary.
 When you `cd` out to a directory with no `.node-version` file anywhere above it, then the default (linked) version is restored, if any.
 ```